HannoZ/MerriamWebster.NET/README.md

 ## A note on serialization/deserialization
 Serialization and deserialization only works with the Json.NET library.
 The System.Text.Json classes don't support deserialization of interfaces (for example the DefiningTexts property on the SenseBase class is a collection of IDefiningText).
+> _Note_: Since .NET 7, System.Text.Json does offer [some form of type serialization](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/polymorphism#serialize-properties-of-derived-classes), which requires configuration through attributes on base classes to define which child classes are supported.
+This is not implemented.

 Serialization and deserialization has been tested with the following serializer settings:
 ``` C#